Lamson Open Lab 031 (Downstairs Lab)

 This lab is designed as a creative production studio and features hardware and software that allows for high end media production and editing.
 Technologies in the lab include:

-- One Button Studio with Green/Blue screen capabilities: With the touch of a single button, and no need to learn complicated video cameras or software, visitors to the lab can record an .mp4 video straight to a USB flash drive (formatted as FAT).
+- Studio Station with Green/Blue screen capabilities: With the touch of a single button, and no need to learn complicated video cameras or software, visitors to the lab can record an .mp4 video straight to a USB flash drive.
 A “Chromatte” backdrop allows you to record with a blue or green screen, which can be replaced with other backgrounds in video editing software.

 - Touchscreen display with annotation software: Up to eight participants can collaborate on a single display using wired and wireless connections.
 Annotation software allows visitors to draw, highlight, and type directly on any media.

 - Large format display: The large screen is ideal for practicing presentations or watching course videos in a group.
 Students can also preview video, graphic design, and animation projects in HD.

 - Collaborative Editing Suites: Up to four students can work together on creative projects such as videos, music tracks, animations, or class presentations.
 Each of the three stations features a high-end Mac and or PC, four audio outputs for headphone use, and all the latest software including the Adobe Creative Suite, Final Cut X (Macs), and Autodesk.